-If the right-hand pattern of a regular expression contains the at (@) or split vertical bar (I) characters used with their special meaning, the expression may not be properly evaluated.
-In this case use the enhanced Korn shell, /usr/bin/ksh93.
+If the right-hand pattern of a regular expression contains the @ (at sign) or I (split vertical bar) used with their special meaning, the expression might not be properly evaluated.
+In this case, use the /usr/bin/ksh93 enhanced Korn shell.